"Chris Brazier is very diligent and finds commercial solutions to difficult legal issues."Legal 500 UK

-Chris deals in matters that range from day-to-day HR enquiries and advising on the employment aspects that arise as a result of the sale or acquisition of businesses.
+Chris deals in matters that range from day-to-day HR enquiries through to advising on the employment aspects that arise as a result of the sale or acquisition of businesses.

 Chris is a member of the Employment Lawyers Association and the Immigration Law Practitioners Association.
 He was a finalist in the BB&O Law Society’s Lawyer of the Year 2019 and is regarded as a ‘Next Generation Partner’ by independent legal directory, the Legal 500.

 In his spare time, Chris enjoys spending time with his young family.
 He is also a keen runner and enjoys playing cricket and golf.
-Generally, Chris enjoys watching any sport, particularly football and supports Tottenham Hotspur.
+Chris enjoys watching any sport, particularly football and supports Tottenham Hotspur.